-1. This information is correct as at November 2003.
+1. This information is correct as at 11 October 2004.

-2. The following countries have signed, but are yet to ratify, the Convention: Belgium, China, Ireland, Portugal, Russian Federation, Turkey, United States and Uruguay.
+2. The following countries have signed, but are yet to ratify, the Convention: Belgium, China, Ireland, Russian Federation, United States of America and Hungary.

-Source: Hague Conference on Private International Law web site URL www.hcch.net/e/status/adoshte.html.
+Source: Hague Conference on Private International Law website URL <www.hcch.net/e/status/adoshte.html>.